Alejogb1/job-board/blog-data/convertto-securestring-key-not-valid-use-problem.md

 This approach is way more involved but also way more secure and flexible.
 And it also gives you a lot more control.

-Okay here is the thing I am sure you are thinking this is too much why not just put it in a configuration file and get over with it?
+ here is the thing I am sure you are thinking this is too much why not just put it in a configuration file and get over with it?
 Well there is this thing called secrets management where all these solutions end up being incorporated into a proper system.
 A proper secret management system is beyond the scope of the current question.

 But there is also the question of "best practice" here and yes storing anything in plain text config files is generally frowned upon.
 So its good to practice the right way when you are learning new skills.
 This way you also get to understand how Windows works under the hood which will benefit you down the line.